 Cholla Cactus Care

-The main problems for this plant are excess moisture and mealybugs.
+The main issues for this plant are excess moisture and mealybugs.
 Mealybugs are dealt with by using insecticidal soap or simply blasting the majority of the bugs off with a garden hose.

 Plants that sit in standing water can get stem and root rot.
 To combat this, it is best to lift the plant and allow the roots to dry and callus.
 Prune off any damaged plant material with sterilized pruners or loppers.
-Replant the cactus in a mixture of top soil or loam heavily amended by at least 30% grit, such as play sand.
+Replant the cactus in a mixture of topsoil or loam heavily amended by at least 30 percent grit, such as play sand.

 Due to the spines, it is best to protect your hands during planting with heavy gloves or secure the stem with layers of newspaper, which you can remove once the cactus is in the planting hole.

-Cholla survive temperatures down to 5 degrees Fahrenheit/-15 degrees Celcius for short periods but prefer an average minimum temperature of 50 degrees (10 C) and bloom and thrive best in temperatures of 70 degrees F. (21 C) or more.
+Cholla survive temperatures down to 5 degrees F. (-15 C.) for short periods but prefer an average minimum temperature of 50 degrees F. (10 C.) and bloom and thrive best in temperatures of 70 degrees F. (21 C.) or more.